KevinJessie/readme-hw/README.md

 # readme-hw
 A read me created through the command line!
+This app will launch once you answer the questions.
+Open the Develope file in the terminal then node index inquirer should do the rest.
+Hope you enjoy!